okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 **Solutions for the programmatic impact**

 Consider alternative integrations within your application.
-Since the IdP is known, you can redirect for IdP verification for all authentication flows, or leverage the [Web Finger API](/docs/reference/api/webfinger/).
+Since the IdP is known, you can redirect for IdP verification for all authentication flows, or use the [Web Finger API](/docs/reference/api/webfinger/).
 However, your integration may be limited based on context.

 > **Note:** In OIE, [authentication policy rules](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-auth-policy) include conditions about the device platform and the target application.
 The WebFinger API doesn't include device and application details in its responses.